roufujjaman/next/module_04/README.md

-### `Types` `Interfaces` Diffrences
+### `Types` vs. `Interfaces`: Differences

-They are very similar in nature for most cases aslo they have some diffrances.
+While `types` and `interfaces` in TypeScript share similarities in many use cases, they also have distinct differences.

-`type` in TypeScript is to define data type of any basic type to object. also alias any types. `type` can be used for any single or miltiple primitive type including all TypeScript types and objects.
+In TypeScript, a `type` is used to define the data type of any basic type or object.
+It can also serve as an alias for existing types.
+Essentially, `type` can represent any single or multiple primitive types, including all TypeScript types and objects.

 ```typescript
 type myString = string;